TeseoLou/codoku/README.md

 ![Codoku Error Page Responsiveness](docs/figures/wireframes/responsiveness-error.webp)
 *Responsive error page with fallback navigation.*

-- **All Screens:** The page maintains consistent branding and includes a "Home" button and helpful visual cue.
+- **All Screens:** The page maintains consistent branding and includes a 'Home' button and helpful visual cue.
 - **Mobile:** Content is centered and compact, reducing bounce rates from accidental page errors.
 - **Tablet & Desktop:** Larger and more generous spacing for buttons and texted improved clarity and reduced user frustration.